buncram/cram-soc/deps/bio/README.md

 - Bits set in R26 will mask operations to R22-25.
 It is all 1's on reset.
 Reads from R26 return the mask state.
 - Reads from R22-25 are undefined, but do not block execution.

-In the case of a conflict (set and clear simultaneously), the command from the lowest-numbered core wins.
+In the case of a conflict (set and clear simultaneously), the command is ignored, and the previous state is kept.

 If the goal is to have a constant bit-pattern appear on a set of GPIO pins, the code to do that would be a `mov r22, const` followed by a `mov r23, const`.
 This works because